a-subhani/CodeLab-II-Python-2023/Chapter 4 - File Handling and Regular Expressions/README.md

 &nbsp;
 &nbsp;
 ## Exercise 2: Count ☑️
 The file ```sentences.txt``` has a list of string data.
-Create a program that finds out how many times the following sentence appears “Hello my name is Amster Sani”
+Develop a GUI App that finds out how many times the following string appears

+Hello my name is Peter Parker
+I love Python Programming
+Love
+Enemy

 &nbsp;
 &nbsp;
+## Extension
+Create an entry label for free search in the above app

 ## Exercise 3: Reading to a List ☑️
 The file ```numbers.txt``` has a list of 100 integer numbers each on a newline.
-Create a program that puts this data into a list, then output the values in integer format.
+Create a python program that puts this data into a list, then output the values in integer format.
 &nbsp;
 &nbsp;
 ## Exercise 4: Petrol Price ☑️